fenago/data-analysis-pandas/lab_guides/lab_9.md

 ![](./images/Figure_9.36_B16834.jpg)

-Figure 9.36 -- Precision-recall curve for the white or red wine model

 As we saw with the red wine quality model, AUPR works very well with class imbalance.
 However, it can\'t be compared